nginx/unit-docs/source/installation.rst

    The language name can be :samp:`go`, :samp:`jsc`, :samp:`node`,
    :samp:`perl`, :samp:`php`, :samp:`python`, or :samp:`ruby`; the version is
    defined as :samp:`<major>.<minor>`, except for :samp:`jsc` and :samp:`node`
-   that take only major version numbers (as exemplified by the tag table).
-   Thus, to create a local image based on Python 3.6 and tagged as :samp:`unit:|version|-python3.6`:
+   that take only major version numbers (as seen in the tag table).
+Thus, to create an image with Python 3.6 and tag it as :samp:`unit:|version|-python3.6`:

    .. subs-code-block:: console